Make sure you have a package-lock and an up-to-date install:

 automated environments such as test platforms, continuous integration, and

-install, which can help catch errors or inconsistencies caused by the
+a regular install, which can help catch errors or inconsistencies caused by the

 incrementally-installed local environments of most npm users.